mponce0/SystemTools/src-content/shell_commands.md

 For instance, these are some of the most traditional ones: `sh`, `csh`, `tcsh`, `bash`;
 and  these are more modern ones: `zsh`, `fish`.

+There are common elements to any type of shell:
+    the *prompt* is and indication that the shell is ready to receive instructions from the user;
+    the *cursor*, usually a square or rectangle shapped character, many times blinking, awaiting for the user's input -- the combination of these elements are known as the command line interface.
 The most typical way to interact with the shell is via its **command line interface (CLI)**.
-The CLI allos users to input commands to perform very specific actions.
+The CLI allows users to input commands to perform very specific actions.
 The way in which these commands work is by peforming very well-defined, usually simple and narrow tasks.
 But one of the main advantages of the shell is that it allows us to combine multiple of these commands to perform more complicated or ellaborated tasks.
-The typical way to invoque these commands is using the command name followed by arguments, usually known as command line arguments (CLA) which are separated by "spaces".
+The typical way to invoque these commands is using the command's name followed by arguments to this program, usually known as command line arguments (CLA) which are separated by "spaces".

 ## Generic Way to Execute Commands in the shell
 ```sh